tavantzo/climber/README.md

 Enter the root directory of your projects: ~/my-services

-Enter a folder containing a docker-compose.yml file or nothing to exit: Service1 Enter a folder containing a docker-compose.yml file or nothing to exit: Service2 ....
+Enter a folder contains a docker-compose.yml file or nothing to exit: Service1 Enter a folder contains a docker-compose.yml file or nothing to exit: Service2 ....
-Enter a folder containing a docker-compose.yml file or nothing to exit: ServiceN Enter a folder containing a docker-compose.yml file or nothing to exit:
+Enter a folder contains a docker-compose.yml file or nothing to exit: ServiceN Enter a folder contains a docker-compose.yml file or nothing to exit:

 Done!
 BYE BYE !!!"
 ```
+**Also there is and auto discover mode that finds docker-compose files under the declared as root directory.
+Just follow the wizard.**

 Now the tool is ready to use.